ManjuLanjewar/vsd-hdp/README.md

 2) Design steps:
     - Circuit design --> The circuit is designed by making use of the industry parameters and inputs where sizing takes place.
-      First step is to implement functionality.
+      * First step is to implement functionality.
-      Second steps is to model PMOS and NMOS transistors.
+      * Second steps is to model PMOS and NMOS transistors.
 For instance, to model the aspect ratio of 2.5,the PMOS = 2.5 NMOS dimensions while keeping height constant based on the technology file.
 Similarly, Switching threshold is also model based on the requirement.
-    - Layout design --> build the circuit with transistors to meet the required functionality, apply Euler's Path (unidirectional traverse only) and          create the respective network graphs, implement the stick diagram of the circuit topology.
+    - Layout design --> build the circuit with transistors to meet the required functionality, apply Euler's Path (unidirectional traverse only) and create the respective network graphs,implement the stick diagram of the circuit topology.
 Then stick diagram is converted to layout by sticking to the DRC rules and LVS checks defined by the foundary.
     - Characterization --> specific flow; Gives information on Timing, Power and Noise in the form of .libs files along with functionality.

 3-) Outputs: